maelle/simplymaelle/content/post/2021-06-30-draw-me-a-project/index.md

 -   [rrtools](https://github.com/benmarwick/rrtools) by Ben Marwick. *"The goal of rrtools is to provide instructions, templates, and functions for making a basic compendium suitable for writing a reproducible journal article or report with R."*
 -   [holepunch](https://karthik.github.io/holepunch/) by Karthik Ram. *"holepunch will read the contents of your R project on GitHub, create a DESCRIPTION file with all dependencies, write a Dockerfile, add a badge to your README, and build a Docker image.
 Once these 4 steps are complete, any reader can click the badge and within minutes, be dropped into a free, live, RStudio server.
 Here they can run your scripts and notebooks and see how everything works."* (🤫 holepunch works [without the compendium structure](https://github.com/karthik/holepunch#alternate-setup-method) as well.)
+-   The [R-universe project](https://ropensci.org/r-universe/) at rOpenSci, built by Jeroen Ooms.
+As it automatically builds vignettes, it could be used to publish your packaged analysis online.

 Now it's good to know not everyone loves the idea of projects as R packages.
 Miles McBain wrote a blog post ["Project as an R package: An okay idea"](https://www.milesmcbain.com/posts/an-okay-idea/).